 The Proxmox backup solution uses a client-server model.
 This separation allows multiple, unrelated hosts to use the backup server.
 While the server stores the backup data and provides an API to create and manage datastores, the client tool will work with most modern Linux distributions, allowing you to create and manage backups from all of your hosts.
 The software's ability to encrypt data already on the client-side ensures that it is secure, before it even reaches the server.

 Proxmox Backup Server enables you to pull or synchronize datastores to other locations for redundancy.
-This is an efficient method to synchronize data to or from remote hosts.
+This is an efficient method to synchronize data to offsite locations.
 Only changes since the previous sync get transferred.

 In Proxmox Backup, this works through the use of Remotes and Sync Jobs.